10 Valentine’s Day Facts From Around the World

 An Australian family planning organization celebrates National Condom Day on February 14, encouraging lovers to “say it with flowers, do it with condoms.”

-Check out the 50 best beaches in the world.
+Don’t miss our roundup of the best beaches in the world!

 Valentine’s Day in the United States